This unit is classed as a restricted unit and available to Master of Applied Science students.

 Microorganisms out-number all life forms on the planet and greatly impact biological, chemical and physical processes.
 This unit provides fundamental and more importantly conceptual knowledge of the significance of microorganisms in the ecology of terrestrial and marine environments; microbial diversity and evolution; the role of microbes in global cycles of nitrogen, carbon, phosphorous and iron; interactions with other organisms; applications in agriculture; bioremediation of contaminated land; biotechnology; environmental genomics; and various modern methods used to study microbial ecology.

 The learning components include pre-set laboratory and individual research projects that constitute the hands-on content of the unit in addition to theory-based assessment via lectures.
-In addition to standard lecture-based material students will obtain training in data keeping and reporting as well as constructing a research proposal and report.
+In addition to standard lecture-based material students will obtain training in scientific reporting including constructing a research proposal and research report.
 A desk-top activity will provide training in basic bioinformatics.

 In addition to general course content, students are expected to undertake prescribed reading at an advanced level on recent developments in microbiology and to incorporate this knowledge in their theory examination.
 The content of this reading list will comprise advanced cutting edge topics in microbial ecology, which will be assessed via a set question written examination.

 |Faculty/School||College of Sciences and Engineering

 |Discipline||Agriculture and Food Systems|

 |Available as student elective?||No|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.